agouy/straf/docs/index.md

 been used in evolutionary biology studies.
 The positive reception of the software in the community motivated its development over the years until the release of STRAF 2.0 in 2021.

-STRAF's story highlights the importance of communication between fields.

 ## What will you learn? {-}